 Vitamin D is needed for normal growth and bone development in children and also is essential for a strong and well-functioning immune system.
 It is important at every stage of life, but especially for rapidly growing infants and children.

 Minimising the spread of infections

 There are more ways to help reducing the spread of infections, keeping your family healthy and minimise sick days.
 Here are just a few:

 - Make sure both you and your child wash your hands frequently with soap and water, especially when coming home from day care or work and public transportation.

 - Avoid sharing the same towel.

-- Avoid crowds during the cold and most infectious season.
+- Avoid crowds during the cold and flu season.

 - Teach your child to sneeze or cough in a tissue or the crook of the elbow, instead of the hand.

 - Let your child stay at home if he or she is sick.

 Functional abdominal pain